 This morning, we embark on a rafting trip on a river through the national park, scanning the rocky shingle riverbank for Small Pratincole, River Lapwing, Great Thick-knee, River Tern, and more.
 We keep a special eye out for Ibisbill, a colorful shorebird with a downcurved bill that is unique enough to belong in its own bird family.
 After our morning excursion, we return to our lodge for lunch and a short rest.
 For those that are keen, the grounds of the lodge often receive visits from a number of barbets like Lineated, Blue-eared, and Blue-throated.

 Afterwards, we head back to Nameri National Park to explore on foot.
 By walking the trails slowly and listening to the sounds emanating from the forest, we hope to see a variety of bird species: Pin-tailed Green-Pigeon, Wreathed Hornbill, White-winged Duck, Blue-bearded Bee-eater, Greater Flameback, Scarlet Minivet, Black-naped Monarch, Sultan Tit, Chestnut-bellied Nuthatch, and Small Niltava are all possible.

 Accommodations at Nameri Eco-Camp or similar; fan-cooled tents (B,L,D)

-Upon arrival at Indira Gandhi International Airport in New Delhi, you will be met by your leader.
-After a short rest at the airport, we will board our connecting flight to Bagdogra in northeastern India.
-Once we arrive at Bagdogra, we travel to Latpanchar for a couple of hours where we will be able to explore for the rest of the afternoon.
+Upon arrival at Indira Gandhi International Airport in New Delhi, you are met by your leader.
+After a short rest at the airport, we board our connecting flight to Bagdogra in northeastern India.
+Once we arrive at Bagdogra, we travel to Latpanchar for a couple of hours where we are able to explore for the rest of the afternoon.

 Accomodations at Hornbill’s Nest or similar (B,L,D)